Goldman Sachs had concerns over INBS information, inquiry told

 Wall Street firm was hired to manage abortive sale of building society before crash

-INBS picked Wall Street investment bank Goldman Sachs in September, 2007 to run a long-awaited sale of the building society.
+INBS picked Wall Street investment bank Goldman Sachs in September 2007 to conduct a long-awaited sale of the building society.

 Goldman Sachs, which was hired in 2007 to manage an abortive attempt to sell Irish Nationwide Building Society (INBS) before the financial crash, told regulators at the time it had concerns over the availability of information from the lender, an inquiry into INBS heard on Wednesday.